artpil/artpil/README.md

 ## 🚀 Pet Projects

+> Most of my work has been done within companies and teams (not open-sourced).
-> Currently private, but I can send an archive with layout and JavaScript examples upon request.
+> However, I can send a sample archive of HTML/CSS/JS works if needed.
-> Some projects will be published here soon.
+> Some side projects will be uploaded here soon!

 ## 📫 Contact